 Seller Central best practices

-Optimize your product listings
+Optimise your product listings

 It’s not just what you list it that compels people to buy.
 How those listings are presented can make a big difference in sales and revenue.
-To optimize your product content for Amazon, you’ll need to have carefully crafted:
+To optimise your product content for Amazon, you’ll need to have carefully crafted:

 - Titles: This is the very first content consumers will see, so it’s important to create titles that are accurate — and to include the right keywords so they’ll show up in relevant search results.
 This is the place to incorporate your most important product information, while staying within Amazon’s recommended 60 character limit.